etran-lee/hello-convert/README.md

 # hello-convert

 This is my first CLI tool written in GoLang.
-It's a simple utility that will output the phrase 'Hello' in most languages.
+It's a simple utility that will output the phrase 'Hello' in most common languages.

 ## Screenshots
 The '-lang=[language]' flag is used to output a greeting in the given language